lop-Louis/northbook/docs/playbook/ux-ui-standard.md

 Consistent presentation keeps trust high and review cycles short.
 Use this checklist whenever you add or revise content so it ships with the same look, feel, and accessibility guarantees.

+> **Primary action:** Apply these rules before merging any layout or styling change.

 ## Layout width

 - Content column maxes at ~720px (≈75 characters) to keep lines readable.